Ted's Computer World A Testimonial to

 This retrospective is not intended as an attempt to convert anyone to an archaic programming language.
 However, if you are interested in looking at the incredibly influential program that gave the world's richest man his big start and introduced coding to the masses, GW-BASIC 3.23 (the final version) and user manuals are available for free download on the Internet.
 QuickBASIC is similarly available, although some dreamers might still be trying to sell it.
 These programs will run on 32-bit Windows systems such as XP or earlier versions.

 Of course, if you want state-of-the-art programming capabilities, purchase PowerBASIC (unsolicited testimonial).
 Visual BASIC, Visual C++, and especially VB.NET (ugh) have become increasingly dependent upon code-bloat and massive amounts of memory.
 PB is the standout choice for smaller, faster, industrial-strength executables.
 The Microsoft offerings have other limitations as well, such as that VB lacks a macro language (you do not want to be without one of those), and VB.NET programs are unusable outside a .NET framework.
-PowerBASIC offers both a full-blown Windows version and a Console Compiler (text-based screens), which is what I use.
-Additionally, a significant number of useful third-party utilities have been designed solely to augment these compilers.
+PowerBASIC offers both a full-blown graphical version and a Console Compiler (text-based screens), which is what I use.
+Additionally, a significant number of useful third-party utilities have been designed solely to augment these two compilers.

 Go Back